 Literature/Grapevine/Footsteps: Gathers and edits material for the monthly Footsteps publication and encourages members to subscribe.
-Foster's awareness of A.A. literature among members and encourages its use that meetings to ensure the clarity of the A.A. message for newcomers.
-Ensures that A.A. members are aware of the Grapevine and provides description forms.
+Foster's awareness of A.A. literature among members and encourages its use at meetings to ensure the clarity of the A.A. message for newcomers.
+Ensures that A.A. members are aware of the Grapevine and provides subscription forms.

-Archives: Preserves the history of A.A. in the Cincinnati area, though records, tapes from early members and materials from individuals and groups.
+Archives: Preserves the history of A.A. in the Cincinnati area, through records, tapes from early members and materials from individuals and groups.

-Special Events: Coordination the work surrounding Intergroup sponsor events and encourages A.A. members to attend.
-Intergroup currently sponsors five events each year: a Traditions workshop and a Spring Fling in the Spring, a Gratitude Breakfast in June, the Thanksgiving Banquet and the Christmas Alcothon.
+Special Events: Coordinate the work surrounding Intergroup sponsored events and encourages A.A. members to attend.
+Intergroup currently sponsors five events each year: Traditions Workshop, Spring Fling in the Spring, Gratitude Breakfast in June, Thanksgiving Banquet and Christmas Alcothon.
 All proceeds from these events, if any, go to support Intergroup Service Work.